You probably hear the word "branding" several times a day. It's become one of the most common subjects in entrepreneurship — and for good reason.

 If you want to build a personal brand, you need a website.
 That's your own personal platform from which you can share your digital products, blog posts, webinars, and any other content you think would interest your audience.

 Fortunately, you can create a blog within the Kajabi platform itself.
-It's as easy as giving your blog a name, creating a first post, and deciding what types of blog posts you want to share in the future.
+It's as easy as giving your blog a name, creating the first post, and deciding what types of blog posts you want to share in the future.

 Your blog is something you own.
 You don't own your social media profiles; Facebook or Twitter could disappear in an instant and take with it all of the content you have shared.
 While that's not a likely scenario, you still want your own property for online branding purposes.